sridharmb/new-demo/README.md

 # new-demo
-thsi is my git repo
+this is my git repo